paul-hammant/mvn-dep-getter/README.md

 ## Prerequisites

-- Python 3.x
+- Python 3.9+
-- Maven installed and configured in your system's PATH
+- Maven's 'mvm' command, installed and configured in your system's PATH

 ## Usage